swissalpine/AndroidAPS/README.md

+# AAPS 3.3.1.2 modified (alpha status)

+There may be problems installing this version as an update over the previous one.
+Please uninstall the previous version before installation and then import your settings.

+This version does not have all changes of my branch sport-changes.
+Fully integrated are
+- Activity mode
+- Ketoacidosis protection
+- reduced SMB functionality (no SMB if blood glucose is below 100 mg/dl) autoISF has the same status as in the official master branch, but does not yet have all the functions of the current version The additional hypo-strategy is missing and possibly not all designs are adapted to very small screens.

+Otherwise the usual disclaimer applies:
+This repo has some private changes concerning tbr management, iob and layout.
+This is experimental!
+Please use the master branch Nightscout!
+URL: https://github.com/nightscout/AndroidAPS

 # AAPS
 * Check the wiki: https://wiki.aaps.app
 *  Everyone who’s been looping with AAPS needs to fill out the form after 3 days of looping  https://docs.google.com/forms/d/14KcMjlINPMJHVt28MDRupa4sz4DDIooI4SrW0P3HSN8/viewform?c=0&w=1